-Horizontal lateral communication between participants Process of dialog and democratic participation Long-term process of sustainable change Collective empowerment and decision-making With community's involvement Specific in content, language and culture People's needs are the focus Owned by the community Consciousness raising million people live in Loreto: half in Iquitos City, the main city, and the other half in some 500 riverine communities2 along the Amazon River and its serpentine tributaries.
+Horizontal lateral communication between participants Process of dialog and democratic participation Long-term process of sustainable change Collective empowerment and decision-making With community's involvement Specific in content, language and culture People's needs are the focus Owned by the community Consciousness raising Source: Adapted from Gumucio Dagron (2001).

+About one million people live in Loreto: half in Iquitos City, the main city, and the other half in some 500 riverine communities2 along the Amazon River and its serpentine tributaries.
 Some 65 ethnolinguistic groups make up the Peruvian Amazon, representing a non-homogeneous population.
 The river is the main transportation channel and most people travel by manually powered shallow canoes made of balsa wood (Farrington, 2003).
 Steamers, ferries and motor boats connect major riverine routes along the Amazon.
 There are no roads in these remote communities, nor a dedicated power supply.
 Only a few health clinics exist, mostly located in bigger riverine communities or towns.